professional-wasim/gwl-number-formatter/README.md

 # gwl-number-formatter
-It is a package to format phone number in various formats.
+It is a package to format a phone number in various formats.

 ### Install